Skip to Content

 Prolonged lack of water also kills the plant’s roots, losing their functionality, ultimately killing the plant.
 At first, the plant will develop a yellowish coloration which gradually turns brown and brittle.

-The color change begins from the edges and tip of the plant leaves, spreading across the entire leaf surface because when there is an insufficient amount of water within the plant, the water supply cannot reach the outer parts of the leaves.
+The color change begins from the edges and tip of the plant leaves, spreading across the entire leaf surface because when there is insufficient water within the plant, the water supply cannot reach the outer parts of the leaves.

 Stunted growth

 Given all the critical functions of water within snake plants, it would be impossible to grow without water.
-Snake plants cannot absorb and transport essential nutrients from the soil when they go for long periods without water.
+Snake plants cannot absorb and transport essential nutrients from the soil for long periods without water.

-Since water is a critical factor for photosynthesis, these plants can also not manufacture energy.
+Since water is a critical factor for photosynthesis, these plants can not manufacture energy.

 Consequently, they reserve the food and water reservoirs for survival rather than growth.
 Therefore, you will notice that if you don’t maintain the necessary watering schedules, your plants are likely to show stunted growth.
 Ideally, snake plants should grow 10 to 24 inches per year, developing 6 to 10 leaves.